k3nnee/campus-bazaar/README.md

 Testing procedures:
 1. Register a new account
 2. Log into the account
-3. Under your username in press "Account"
+3. Under your username, press "Account"
-   1. Give it a second or two to load
 4. Ensure that there are no posts listed
 5. Upload a post under the sell option in the navigation bar
 6. Do not make a scheduled post, leave it as 0, 0, 0
 7. Once you have posted, go back into your account dashboard and verify it is there under posts
+    1. Give it a second or two to load
-8. Go to the homepage by clicking "Campus Bazaar"
+9. Go to the homepage by clicking "Campus Bazaar" on the top left corner
-9. Bookmark 2 different posts
+10. Bookmark 2 different posts by clicking on the bookmark icon
-10. Go back to your account page and verify that both posts are under bookmarks
+11. Go back to your account page and verify that both posts are under bookmarks
     1. Give it a second or two to load